murtazamzk/react-redux-ecommerce/readme.md

-# React redux ecommerce boilerplate
+# React redux e-commerce boilerplate

-Built with the help of boilerplat - https://github.com/thekeogh/webpack-react-redux
+Built with the help of boilerplate - https://github.com/thekeogh/webpack-react-redux